 If you go north over the Ballard Bridge, take the off ramp just after you cross, go right on NW Ballard Way after you pass Mike’s Chili Parlor, and go a few blocks past the gigantic Trader Joe’s store, you’ll find an unassuming, 2-story brick building that is the US Headquarters of Trupanion, the largest pet insurance company in North America.

-And while Seattle has lots of dog friendly businesses, Trupanion is one of the dog friendliest: about 80 dogs, along with 10 cats, come to work with their owners.
-That’s about 1 pet for every 3 employees.
+About 80 dogs and 10 cats come to work with their owners.
+That’s about 1 pet for every 3 of Trupanion’s 250employees.

-Trupanion’s current CEO Darryl Rawlings founded the company (then named Vetinsurance) in 1999 in Vancouver, BC.
-It insured its first pet in the United States in 2008, and last year it expanded to Puerto Rico as well.
+Trupanion’s CEO Darryl Rawlings founded the company (then named Vetinsurance) in 1999 in Vancouver, BC.
+It insured its first pet in the United States in 2008.
+Last year it expanded to Puerto Rico as well.

 But Trupanion isn’t just about selling pet insurance.
 It also has some pet causes.